Ketchikan Historic Commission

 Review and develop nominations to the National Register of Historic Places for properties within the City of Ketchikan.

-Act in an advisory role to the Tongass Historical Society, the Ketchikan museum department, Ketchikan Gateway Borough planning and zoning commission, and the Alaska Historic Sites Advisory Committee on all matters concerning historical districts and historic, prehistoric and archaeological preservation in the city of Ketchikan.
+Act in an advisory role to the Tongass Historical Society, the Ketchikan Museum Department, Ketchikan Gateway Borough planning and zoning commission, and the Alaska Historic Sites Advisory Committee on all matters concerning historical districts and historic, prehistoric and archaeological preservation in the city of Ketchikan.

 Develop a local historic preservation plan to include provision for identification, protection and interpretation of the area’s significant resources.
 Such plan is to be compatible with the Alaska Historic Preservation Plan, and to produce information compatible with and for the Alaska Heritage Resources Survey.